ADCS - Privilege Escalation as a Service

 Summary of the certificate export

-You can then include this certificate in PIVert and emulate a corresponding smart card.
-This establishes an RDP connection, in the example case as administrator to the ADCS.
+You can then integrate this certificate into PIVert and emulate a corresponding SmartCard.
+This creates an RDP connection, in the example case as an administrator to the Active Directory Certificate Services.

 PIVert certificate integration